FREE SHIPPING ON ALL FEEL FREE ORDERS

 If you’re curious about what a kava bar is used for, we have the answer.
 People often visit kava bars to socialize in a relaxed and calm environment.
 Typically filled with comfy chairs and bar games, kava bars encourage their occupants to settle in, loosen up, and let the stress of the day wash away.

-The types of people that attend a kava bar are commonly those looking to reduce occasional stress or insomnia,[8] or those who are looking to hang out in a relaxed setting that contrasts the high-energy environment of typical city hangouts.
+The type of person that visits a kava bar is commonly looking to reduce occasional stress or insomnia,[8] or to hang out in a relaxed setting that contrasts the high-energy environment of typical city hangouts.

-Unlike with other mood enhancers or stimulants, those who visit a kava bar can skip the hangover or caffeine crash.
-Kava’s properties act as a natural social relaxant and energizer that doesn’t cause negative effects, allowing you to wake up the next day feeling rejuvenated and healthy.
+Kava’s properties act as a natural social relaxant and energizer that doesn’t cause negative effects, allowing you to wake up the next day feeling rejuvenated.

 And remember, while there’s no kava bar age limit regulated by law, many will require you to be 18 or 21 years of age.